Vellayani Devi Temple: Kaliyoottu Mahotsavam

-Vellayani Devi Temple is renowned for celebrating the longest non-Pilgrimage festival of South India and the duration of the festival is around 65 to 70 days.
+Vellayani Devi Temple is renowned for celebrating the longest continuous festival of South India and the duration of the festival is around 65 to 70 days.
 This festival is held every three years, usually between February and April.
 The festival is known as the Kaliyoottu Mahotsavam, which literally means "the festival to sumptuously feed Devi".
 Kaliyoottu is the dramatic presentation of the genesis of Bhadrakali and Darika the representatives of good and evil respectively, their confrontation and later the extermination of Darika in devotional terms and with rhythmic footsteps.

 Kaliyoottu is a ritualistic performing art.
 The most important rituals associated with the Kaliyoottu festival are Kalamkaval, Uchabali, Dikkubali, Paranettu and Nilathil Poru.

 Here in Vellayani encompassing beautiful Vellayani Lake, is the heaven of the resplendent "Vellayani Devi" (Goddess Bhadrakali), is the deity of this village.
 The deity is in the form of a golden crown ("Thanka Thirumudi"), inside Mudippura (mudi means hair of goddess and pura means house).
 Pujaris in Mudipuras called 'Vathis', play an important role in Kaliyoottu.
 During Kaliyoottu Vathi dressed as Bhadrakali will perform the Kalamkaval ceremony wearing the "Thanka Thirumudi".

 Once in three years here celebrating Kaliyoottu, ie. " Thanka Thirumudi " The main deity who comes out from the Mudippura and visits all the four directions (Dikkubali) insearch of "Darika" (The Evil).
 Finally, the goddess finds Darika near the temple on her journey on air (Paranettu) and calls him for an open war (Nilathil poru).

 On the nilathil poru day Devi kills Darika and ensures peace and prosperity to her devotees.
 This ritual is a symbolic victory over Evil by Goodness.